Skip to content

 Symptom/Scenario Recommended Action

-Painful or curved erections Urological evaluation
+Painful or sharply curved erections Urological consultation

 Erection Myths vs. Facts